gbmhunter/blog/content/electronics/components/sensors/accelerometers.md

 draft: false
 title: Accelerometers
 type: page
-url: /electronics/components/sensors/accelerometers
 ---

 ## Overview

 Accelerometers are MEMS (micro electro-mechanical devices) that measure their acceleration.
 They are normally 3-axis devices that return a reading for the x, y and z axis accelerations.

-See the [IMU page](/electronics/components/inertial-measurement-units-imus) for monolithic components which include accelerometers with other MEMS sensors.
+See the [IMU page](/electronics/components/sensors/inertial-measurement-units-imus) for monolithic components which include accelerometers with other MEMS sensors.

 ## PCB Mounting